-- Staff members maintained expertise by attending in-person and/or virtual conferences, seminars, and webinars on relevant topics statewide, regionally, and nationally. - Short workshops have also been attended in-person and/or virtually by staff members including courses sponsored by the U.S. DOT, FHWA, FTA, and ALDOT - Trained on use of personal computers for transportation planning activities during the COVID-19 pandemic
+- Staff members-maintained expertise by attending in-person and/or virtual conferences, seminars, and webinars on relevant topics statewide, regionally, and nationally. - Short workshops have also been attended in-person and/or virtually by staff members including courses sponsored by the U.S. DOT, FHWA, FTA, and ALDOT - Trained on use of personal computers for transportation planning activities during the COVID-19 pandemic

-- Staff will attend quarterly training with ALDOT using the Cube Voyager Regional Travel Demand Model - In-person and/or virtual training sessions will be conducted and local representation at transportation related seminars and training sessions will be arranged - Current literature and periodicals for the transportation planning staff will be obtained in order to remain informed of current planning developments - Staff will continue to participate in in-person and/or virtual training sessions concerning implementing provisions of the new surface transportation legislation - Staff will attend in-person and/or virtual conferences and training sessions (ITE, TRB, NHTSA, APTA, National and State APA, AMPO, APBP, ATPA, etc.)
+- Participate in in-person and/or virtual transportation workshops, conferences, meetings, and coordination activities to provide staff, board, and committee members training and education; maintain technical expertise - Staff will attend quarterly training with ALDOT using the CUBE Voyager Regional Travel Demand Model - In-person and/or virtual training sessions will be conducted and local representation at transportation related seminars and training sessions will be arranged - Current literature and periodicals for the transportation planning staff will be obtained in order to remain informed of current planning developments - Staff will attend in-person and/or virtual conferences and training sessions (ITE, TRB, NHTSA, APTA, National and State APA, AMPO, APBP, ATPA, Railvolution, etc.) concerning implementing provisions of new surface transportation and multi-modal legislation